Wealth of information for new entrants at GreenTech in Amsterdam

 Rijk Zwaan offers solutions for investors in high-tech greenhouses

 The world of vegetable growing is changing rapidly.
 Across the globe, new investors are showing an interest in entering the horticultural sector.
 Rijk Zwaan offers these investors knowledge of local markets and high-tech production methods as well as an extensive choice of varieties and access to a network of suppliers.
-This year, the international vegetable breeding company is exhibiting at the GreenTech event in Amsterdam (11-13 June) for the first time ever.
+This year, the international vegetable breeding company is exhibiting at the GreenTech Amsterdam Live & Online event (20-22 October).

 First point of contact for newcomers

 Within Rijk Zwaan, Jan Willem Cirkel is the first point of contact for newcomers to horticulture.
 He has been Account Manager Horticultural Projects for over three years, and will be on hand to answer investors’ questions during GreenTech.
 “There is a strong demand for tasty vegetables that can be produced sustainably and in a ‘local for local’ approach, especially in emerging economies.
 This makes the horticultural sector an interesting business prospect for investors.
 But they often lack experience, so they are looking for partners with technical expertise and market insights,” he says.